Got a minute to help? Take our quick website survey>

 Supporting someone else is sometimes called caring.
-You are a carer if you provide (unpaid) support and care for someone who has an illness, disability, mental health problem or addiction.
-People often assume that carers tend to be women but research shows that around four in ten carers are men.
+You are a carer if you provide unpaid support and care for someone who has an illness, disability, mental health problem or addiction.

-Being someone's carer probably only describes part of your relationship with them.
-You may also be a parent, partner, sister, brother, child, friend or other family member.
-This relationship can be just as (or more) important to you.
-You may also have other caring roles as well, for example as a parent to other children.
+Being someone's carer may only describe part of your relationship with them.
+You could be their parent, partner, sibling, child, grandchild, friend or other relative.
+This relationship can be just as, or more, important to you.
+You may also have other caring roles, for example taking care of your children.

-Supporting others can be mentally and physically exhausting.
-The time you spend caring can really vary too – some people look after someone for just a short time and others find themselves caring for someone for the long term.
+Caring can bring many positives and rewards.
+However, supporting others can be mentally and physically exhausting.
+The time you spend caring can vary too.
+Some people look after someone for a short time, others find themselves caring for someone in the long term.

-You may provide a range of support including:
+You may provide a range of support such as:

 - giving emotional support

-- helping someone seek help for a mental health problem
+- helping someone cope with or seek help for a mental health problem

 - cooking and cleaning

-- personal care like washing and going to the toilet
+- providing personal care like washing and going to the toilet

 - budgeting and looking after finances

-- supporting them to live with others in your family (e.g. brothers and sisters)
+- supporting them to live alongside other people in your household

-- helping other family members understand the needs of the person you are caring for
+- helping others understand the needs of the person you are caring for

 - giving medicine or providing medical care

-If you look after someone with a mental health problem you might be unsure about whether what you do 'counts' as caring or whether it's just part of day-to-day life.
-A lot of people associate caring with physical tasks but giving emotional support can also be a big part of caring.
-Have a look at our page on looking after someone with a mental health problem for more information.
+If you look after someone with a mental health problem, you might be unsure whether what you do 'counts' as caring, or it's just part of day-to-day life.
+While some people think of caring as only physical tasks, giving emotional support is a big part of it.